 Labbaye chateau de camon wedding

-“So how does it feel to have shot the wedding of your career?” – giggles Amy.
+“How does it feel to be shooting the wedding of your career?” – giggles Amy.

-We burst our sides laughing, because in a sense its true.
-Sean and Amys wedding was one like no other and the likes and love of which will probably not be seen again.
+We laugh out loud, like giddy school girls because it is true.
+Sean and Amys wedding is like no other and the likes and love of which will probably not be seen again.

-Its been few wonderful days in the medieval Mirepoix.
-The cool autumn breeze blows mischief in to the last remaining wedding guests, all of who are enjoying the afternoon wine.
-I sit and wonder Amy kill me if we suddenly announce that we were staying in this picture perfect French town?
+We are enjoying a few wonderful days in the medieval town of Mirepoix for Amy and Seans French Wedding.
+Sadly this is our last afternoon in the medevil village of Camon.
+The cool autumn breeze blows mischief in to us, the wedding guests.
+All enjoying the afternoon wine.
+I sit and wonder, would Amy kill me if we suddenly announce that we were staying in this picture perfect French town?
 May be not.
-I think however, the restaurant owner is going to be heartbroken when we leave.
-So many thoughts run through my head on that last afternoon.
+However, I think, the restaurant owner will be heartbroken when we leave today.
+So many thoughts run through my head.
 Mostly I worry about what I would write for my darling friends wedding blog.

 Myself and Sean met the incredibly beautiful and quirky Amy almost a life time ago, in a tiny river side restaurant.
 Amy thought I looked like Kate Middleton.
 I couldn’t help but fall in love with the excitement of her.
 We were informed that Amy also had a “Sean.”
-Sure, once the two Seans met up that was it!
-Firm friends for life.
+Once the two Seans met up that was it!
+We all became firm friends for life.

-In the end, I decided that there was no way I could write anything that could sum up their day in the insanely wonderful L’Abbaye-Château de Camon.
+In the end, I have decided that there was is way I could write anything that could sum up their day in the insanely wonderful L’Abbaye-Château de Camon.